makrai/notes/zhou20-instable.md

     * building analysis datasets by automatic generation or crowd-sourcing;
     * concluding models’ ability using results on these analysis datasets
 * discoveries in NLP models, such as
-  * over-stability (Jia and Liang, 2017), Robin Jia and Percy Liang.
-2017 Adversarial examples for evaluating reading comprehension systems EMNLP 2017
+  * over-stability (Jia and Liang, 2017),
+    Robin Jia and Percy Liang.
+2017
+    Adversarial examples for evaluating reading comprehension systems EMNLP 2017
   * surface pattern overfitting (Gururangan+ 2018)
-  * McCoy+ (2019a): the results of different runs of BERT NLI models have large non-negligible variances on the HANS (McCoy+ 2019b) analysis datasets, contrasting sharply with their stable results on standard validation set across multiple seeds\ => concerns regarding
+  * McCoy+ (2019a): the results of different runs of BERT NLI models have large non-negligible variances on the HANS (McCoy+ 2019b) analysis datasets, contrasting sharply with their stable results on standard validation set across multiple seeds => concerns regarding
     * the reliability of results on those datasets,
     * the conclusions made upon these results, and
-    * lack of reproducibilit (Makel+ 2012)
+    * lack of reproducibility (Makel+ 2012)
 * we conduct a deep investigation on model instability, showing how unstable the results are, and how such instability compromises the feedback loop between model analysis and model development
   1. empirical study of several representative models on NLI & RC
-    * four worrisome observations in our experiments:
+    * four worrisome observations
     * The final results of the same model with different random seeds on several analysis sets are of significantly high variance
-      * The largest variance is more than 27 times of that for standard development set;
+      * The largest variance is more than 27 times of that for standard dev set
     * These large instabilities on certain datasets is model-agnostic
-      * ie Certain datasets have unstable results across different models;
+      * ie certain datasets have unstable results across different models;
     * The instability not only occurs at the final performance but exists all along training trajectory, as shown in Fig. 1;
-    * The results of the same model on analysis sets and on the standard development set have low correlation => hard to draw any constructive conclusion and
+    * The results of the same model on analysis sets and on the standard development set have low correlation => hard to draw any construv conclus
       * questioning the effectiveness of the standard model-selection routine
   2. theoretical explanations behind this instability
     * inter-examples correlation within the dataset is the dominating factor causing this performance instability
     * the variance of model accuracy on the entire analysis set can be decomped
-      1. the sum of single-data variance (the variance caused by individual pred randomness on each example)
+      1. the sum of single-data variance
+      (the variance caused by individual pred randomness on each example)
-      2. the sum of inter-data covariance (caused by the correlation between different predictions)
+      2. the sum of inter-data covariance
+      (caused by the correlation between different predictions)
     * To understand the latter term better, consider the following case: if there are many examples correlated with each other in the eval set, then the change of prediction on one example will influence preds on all the correlated examples, causing high variances in final accuracy
-    * We estimate these two terms with multiple runs of experiments and show that inter-data covariance contributes significantly more than single-data variance to final accuracy variance, indicating its major role in the cause of instability
+    * We estimate these two terms with multiple runs of experiments
+      * inter-data covariance contributes significantly more than single-data variance to final accuracy variance, ie major role in instability
   3. suggestions
     * in order for the continuous progress, trustworthy and interpretab results
-    * how to perceive the implication of and handle this instability issue and
+    * how to perceive the implication of and handle this instability issue
-      1. when reporting means and variance over multiple runs, also report two decomposed variance terms (ie sum of single data variance and sum of inter-data covariance) for more interpretable results and fair comparison across models;
+      1. when reporting means and variance over multiple runs, also report two decomposed variance terms
+      (ie sum of single data variance and sum of inter-data covariance) for more interpretable results and fair comparison across models;
       2. focus on designing models with better inductive and structural biases, datasets with higher linguistic diversity
 * Our contribution is 3-fold
   * a thorough empirical study of the instability in perf on analysis datasets
   * we demonstrate theoretically and empirically that the performance variance is attributed mostly to inter-example correlations
   * suggestions on how to deal with instability, including
     * reporting the decomposed variance for more interpretable evaluation and better comparison